Understand When Mobile Home Refinancing Makes Sense

 How Much Does Credit Score Matter?

 Credit score matters, but not as much as some may believe.
 Although lenders will look at the credit score, equal or greater weight is given to the debt-to-income ratio.
-And there is another reason a credit score alone may be deceiving.
+And there is another reason a score alone may be deceiving.
 A potential borrower may have good, or even excellent credit, but a limited credit history.
 Ideally, you want five years of credit history.
 Lenders also like to see seven well-maintained open lines of credit.
+If you happen to be on the lower end of the spectrum, don’t worry, you have a number of options.
+See our guide for buying a mobile home with bad credit.

 Mobile Home Loan Calculator